International Navigation Company: 1884-93

 Griscom realized that the renamed Inman and International Line required a new express steamer to compete against its rivals, the Cunard Line and White Star.
 He sailed for Europe with a commitment of $2 million from the Pennsylvania Railroad to finance the new ship.
 Scottish shipbuilders were suffering a depression at the time and offered to build two liners at the bargain price of $1,850,000 apiece.
 The PRR agreed and Griscom ordered what were to become the two largest and fastest ships on the Atlantic, the 20 knot City of New York and City of Paris.
 He also ordered a large new liner for Red Star, the Friesland.

 The intent was to continue Inman as a British-flagged company.
 However, considerable opposition developed over Inman's change in ownership, and the British Government transferred Inman's mail contract to the Guion Line.
-Under the Postal Aid Act of 1891, the US Government offered to pay $12,500 per round-trip voyage to any American-flagged carrier offering 20-knot steamship service to the UK.
+Under the Ocean Mail Act of 1891, the US Government offered to pay $12,500 per round-trip voyage to any American-flagged carrier offering 20-knot steamship service to the UK.
 However, this amount was not sufficient to attract firms to acquire the liners required under the act, and Griscom's two new 20-knot Atlantic speedsters could not qualify, because they were built in the UK.
 Therefore, Griscom and the Pennsylvania Railroad lobbied Congress to allow the reflagging of Inman's two record-breakers.
 Griscom also offered to build a second pair of 20-knot liners in a US yard so that Inman would have the four ships required for a weekly service.
 In May 1892, Congress enacted the necessary legislation.
 Five months later, the post office department agreed to contract with INC for a weekly New York-Southampton mail service.
 On February 22, 1893, President Benjamin Harrison personally raised the American flag on the newly renamed New York, and the Inman and International Line was officially merged into the American Line.